mountainkidai/rfSEClub/Vocab/Phrases.md

    Example: “Skipping the rfSE session to binge-watch TV is just shooting yourself in the foot.

- 2. cost an arm and a leg
+ 3. cost an arm and a leg

    Meaning:someething which is very expensive

-   Example:It cost me an arm and a leg to get that land k
+   Example:"It cost me an arm and a leg to get that land k."